Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab2/README.md

 12. Notice the black box output shown in the Output Signal scope is zero.
 This is expected because the black box is configured to be Inactive during simulation.
 <br><br><img src="Images/Step2/Step12.png">

-13. From the Simulink Editor menu, select **Other Displays > Signals & Ports > Port Data Types** to display the port types for the black box.
+13. From the Simulink Toolstrip, select *Debug > Information Overlays > Alias Data Types** to display the port types for the black box.

 14. Compile the model (Ctrl-D) to ensure the port data types are up to date.
 <br><br>Notice that the black box port output type is `UFix_26_0`.
 This means it is unsigned, 26-bits wide, and has a binary point 0 positions to the left of the least significant bit.